 Source Water Protection Grants

-Source water protection grants are no longer
+Source water protection grants are now available.

 DEQ’s Source Water Protection Grants provide funding for projects to protect sources of public drinking water.
 Eligible activities include those that lead to the reduction in risk of contamination of a drinking water source.
 Projects must contribute to improved protection of one or more public water supply sources.

-Eligible applicants include public water systems, state and local government agencies, special districts (such as soil conservation districts), associations, nonprofit organizations, and educational institutions in Idaho.
+Eligible applicants include public water systems, state and local government agencies, tribes, special districts (such as soil conservation districts), associations, nonprofit organizations, and educational institutions in Idaho.
 Federal agencies are not eligible.

 - Contaminant source identification (research)